I was never free until Messiah saved and rescued me.

 When a Jew comes to believe in Jesus, it not only affects his life but the lives of those closest to him—his family.
 This was certainly the case when Steve Wertheim, the son of a Jewish immigrant, came to believe in Jesus.

 Steve’s father, Fred, was born in Germany in 1925.
 The son of a baker, he lived in a small village of 2,000 people.
-The town had very few Jewish people, ten families to be exact.
+The town had very few Jews, ten families to be exact.
 Fred, as a young boy, had to look among the non-Jews for playmates because the only other Jewish children were his two older sisters and an older Jewish girl.
 It didn’t bother him to have Gentile friends, but it started bothering them to have a Jewish one.

 The Wertheim family finally decided to leave Germany for America.
 However, wanting to leave and getting out of the country were two different things.
 Because of immigration quotas, they needed to apply to the consulate for clearance.
 The family had no papers prepared by a United States citizen for them, and that made emigration difficult.
 They were given a number—a very high one—48,878, which represented the number of people allowed to come from Germany before them.
 It would be a while until they could expect to go.